bretrosen/capstone/README.md

    * Delete professors they created
 * Create new courses
    * Update details of courses they created
+* Simulate the results of a debate
+* Create a new debate

 ## Screenshots
 ### Landing Page